 Defragmentation should be done once a month, ideally – it moves all the pieces of your system files into one sector, and groups together all the empty space on the drive.
 This reduces the distance that the disk head has to travel to open a file as it’s all in one place, speeding up access time.
 It’s really simple on Windows 10 – simply type ‘defrag’ and press enter on the start menu, select the drive you want to defrag, then click optimize.
 You can set Windows to automatically carry out defragmentation, too.

-4. Check your background applications and startup processes
+4. Check your background apps and processes

 You’ll want to shut any unnecessary background applications before running games, especially if you have a limited amount of RAM.
 Web browsers like Chrome and Firefox use a surprisingly large amount – if you have a dozen tabs open, you could be looking at over 2GB of RAM used.
 You might want to consider increasing the RAM capacity in your PC if you’re really struggling.